swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ### 4. **Customer Profile**

 > #### **Description and Priority**
 > The customer profile allows the customer to manage their personal information related to international transfers.
-This information includes the ordering customer data found on the RTA form, such as name, identification, address, phone number, email, and account number to debit, as well as changing the verification PIN.
+This information includes the ordering customer data found on the RTA form, such as name, identification, address, phone number, email, and account number to debit, as well as the verification PIN.
 This feature is low priority.
 >
 > #### **Functional Requirements**
 >
-> REQ-1: The customer shall be able to add their name, identification (CI, CC, Passport, RUC), address, phone number, email, and the account number to debit under their international transfer profile.
+> REQ-1: The customer shall be able to add their name, identification (CI, CC, Passport, RUC), address, phone number, email, and the account number to debit for international transfers.
 >
-> REQ-2: The customer shall be able to edit their name, identification (CI, CC, Passport, RUC), address, phone number, email, and the account number to debit under their international transfer profile.
+> REQ-2: The customer shall be able to edit their name, identification (CI, CC, Passport, RUC), address, phone number, email, and the account number for international transfers.
 >
-> REQ-3: The customer shall be able to edit their verification PIN under their international transfer profile.
+> REQ-3: The customer shall be able to change their international transfer verification PIN.
 >
-> #### **Use cases associated with the feature or functional requirement**
+> REQ-4: As a customer, I want to save my personal information for international transfers so that I do not have to re-enter the information each time.
 >

 # 6.0 Data Requirements